ng-Classic/ng-classic/aio/content/guide/doc-editing.md

 ## Edit the documentation

-Review the [Angular Classicdocumentation style guide](guide/styleguide) before you start editing to understand how to write and format the text in the documentation.
+Review the [Angular Classic documentation style guide](guide/styleguide) before you start editing to understand how to write and format the text in the documentation.

 In your working branch, edit the files that need to be changed.
 Most documentation source files are found in the `aio/content/guide` directory of the `angular` repo.

-Angular Classicdevelopment tools can render the documentation as you make your changes.
+Angular Classic development tools can render the documentation as you make your changes.

 #### To view the rendered documentation while you are editing